04 February 2021

 Steven Maijoor, Chair of the ESAs Joint Committee, said:

 The significant set of rules issued today provide a strong basis to improve ESG reporting and combat greenwashing.
 They strike a careful balance between achieving common disclosures across the range of financial products covered by the SFDR and recognising that they will be included in documents that are very diverse in length and complexity.
 The ESAs have listened to the consultation feedback from stakeholders and have adjusted the proposed disclosures.

 Entity-level principal adverse impact disclosures

-The principal adverse impacts that investment decisions have on sustainability factors should be disclosed on the website of the entity, and the proposals set out rules for how this public disclosure should be done.
-The disclosure should take the form of a statement on due diligence policies with respect to the adverse impacts of investment decisions on sustainability factors, showing how investments adversely impact indicators in relation to
+The principal adverse impacts that investment decisions have on sustainability factors should be disclosed on the entity’s website.
+The disclosure should take the form of a statement showing how investments adversely impact indicators in relation to

-- social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+- social and employee matters, respect for human rights, anti-corruption and anti-bribery aspects.

 The ESAs have updated the list of indicators for principal adverse impacts.
 The principal adverse impact reporting in the SFDR is based on the principle of proportionality – for companies with fewer than 500 employees, the entity-level principal adverse impact reporting applies on a comply-or-explain basis.